crowbarz/aiopioneer/README.md

 ### 0.8

 - To enable params to be accessible from AVR response parsers and also to reduce the size of the main class, the `PioneerAVR` class has been split out to the classes listed below.
 References to parameter and properties methods and attributes will need to be updated to be accessed via the `params` and `properties` attributes of the `PioneerAVR` object.
 All other public attributes have moved to the new classes.
-  - `PioneerAVRParams` contains user and run-time params and params manipulation methods.
+  - `PioneerAVRParams` contains the user and run-time parameter get/set methods.
 Some method names have changed, please consult the updated documentation for details
   - `PioneerAVRProperties` contains the cache of AVR properties collected from its responses
-- The connection related methods are also split out into the `PioneerAVRConnection` class, although `PioneerAVR` inherits from the new class so its methods are still accessible via `PioneerAVR`
+- The connection related methods have also been split out to the `PioneerAVRConnection` class, although `PioneerAVR` inherits from the new class so the connection methods are still accessible via the `PioneerAVR` class
 - Commands that are sent to the AVR to perform full updates are now executed via the command queue.
-This eliminates the previous interaction between the updater and command queue threads, as the updater now simply schedules an update via the command queue
+This eliminates the previous interaction between the updater and command queue threads, as the updater now simply schedules updates via the command queue
-- The order of queries during a full update has been modified, so that amp, DSP and tone queries are executed before video queries
+- The order of queries during a full update has been modified so that amp, DSP and tone queries are executed before video queries
-- The `Zones` enum has been renamed `Zone`
+- The `Zones` enum has been renamed `Zone` for improved consistency
-- The `param` module has been renamed `params`
+- The `param` module has been renamed `params` for improved consistency
 - Exception handling within the AVR interface methods has been made more robust.
-The AVR listener and responders will now only trigger disconnect/reconnect of the AVR if the AVR connection drops.
-Notably, parser exceptions will no longer cause the AVR connection to disconnect and reconnect
+The AVR listener and responders will now only trigger disconnection from the AVR (and reconnection if requested) if the AVR connection drops.
+Notably, parser exceptions and timeouts to power, volume and mute queries will no longer cause the AVR connection to disconnect and reconnect.
+This should fully resolve issues such as crowbarz/ha-pioneer_async#54
 - Not detecting Zone 1 on the AVR on module startup has been demoted from an error to a warning and Zone 1 is assumed to exist.
-Note however that most AVR commands will still not work when the AVR is in this state
+Despite this change, most AVR commands will still not work when the AVR is in this state.
+It is now up to the client to check that Zone 1 has been discovered and handle the case when it is not
 - The `source` AVR zone property has been renamed `source_id`, and an additional `source_name` property has been introduced that contains the mapped name for the source for each zone
 - The `query_device_model` method has been introduced to query the device model and set default model parameters.
 Previously, the `query_device_info` queried all device information including the device model regardless of whether the AVR main zone was powered on.
-Clients that called `query_device_info` should now call `query_device_model`. `query_device_info` will be automatically called when the main zone is powered on for the first time after connecting
+Clients that previously called `query_device_info` at module startup should now call `query_device_model`. `query_device_info` will be automatically called when the main zone is powered on for the first time after connecting, and no longer needs to be called by the client
+- If Zone 1 is not powered on at integration startup, queries for AVR device info is deferred until Zone 1 is first powered on.
 - The `query_audio_information` and `query_video_information` commands have been renamed `query_basic_audio_information` and `query_basic_video_information`.
 These basic query commands, in addition to `query_listening_mode`, are executed with a delay after all zone power and source operations whenever any zone is powered on
 - The `system_query_source_name` has been renamed to `query_source_name` to avoid being sent during AVR device info queries
-- If Zone 1 is not turned on at integration startup, then only the AVR model will be queried.
-The remaining AVR device info is queried when zone 1 is turned on, after the zone's initial refresh
-- The `query_sources` method has been removed. `PioneerAVRParams.get_system_param(PARAM_QUERY_SOURCES)` should be used instead
+- The `query_sources` method has been removed. `PioneerAVRParams.get_runtime_param(PARAM_QUERY_SOURCES)` should be used instead
 - The `update_zones` method has been removed.
 Change the AVR zones by recreating the `PioneerAVR` object with the new zones
-- The `PioneerAVR.initial_update` property has moved to run-time parameter `PARAM_ZONES_INITIAL_REFRESH` and is now a set of `Zone`.
+- The `PioneerAVR.initial_update` property has moved to run-time param `PARAM_ZONES_INITIAL_REFRESH` and is now a set of `Zone`.
 The `PioneerAVRParams.zones_initial_refresh` property is provided as a convenience to access this run-time parameter
 - System parameters have been re-termed as run-time parameters to better reflect their function

 ### 0.7